marvk/vatprism/docs/index.md

 [![](assets/images/showcase/detail_pilot.png)](assets/images/showcase/detail_pilot.png)

-See a pilots information, location including vertical speed and ETA, and flight plan including route and remarks and if they are streaming on Twitch.
+See a pilots' information, location including vertical speed and ETA, and flight plan including route and remarks and if they are streaming on Twitch.

 #### FIRs